cr0n-dist0rti0n/VigroCX-Trailing-Stop-Limit/README.md

 - mysql.connector
 - pytz

+It also requires the setup of a MySQL Database.

 You will need to setup your VigroCX API.
 You need to contact them to allow.
 You will also need to setup a MySQL server to log the data.
 This program executes